 Distance: 15.2 miles

 While in the Adirondacks, you might want to conquer Gothic Mountain, which requires cables to the summit.
 This full-day hike will reward you with 360-degree views and the pride in conquering not one, but four 46ers!
 Sounds epic to me!

 Best Hikes on the East Coast in New Hampshire

 11 | Mount Lafayette and Franconia Ridge Trail, White Mountain NP

 Trailhead: Lafayette Place Parking Area

-With the best views of New England, this three peak traverse is considered “strenuous and nerve-wrecking.”
+With the best views of New England, this three-peak traverse is considered “strenuous and nerve-wracking.”
 Hiking along the ‘knife-edge’ between Mount Little Haystack, Lincoln, and Lafayette is sure to be a moment you’ll never forget.

 Best Hikes on the East Coast in Virginia

 While this hike is a bit of a detour from the hikes above, I had to throw it in because it just looks so fun!
 If your travels take you to Virginia and you love challenging hikes that test your fitness, you’ll want to check out Old Rag Mountain.